Sudbourne: Clark

 In 1904 Sudbourne was sold by Arthur Wood to Kenneth Mackenzie Clark (1868–1932), a wealthy Scottish industrialist whose fortune derived from cotton thread manufacturing conducted by the family firm of Clark & Co Ltd, of Paisley, established in 1755.
 It operated from Anchor Mills in Paisley and used an Anchor as its trademark.
 The invention of the sewing machine in 1846 increased the demand for the strong thread made by Clark & Co which was the first to sell thread wrapped onto a wooden spool.
 In 1864 an American branch was established, called the Clark Thread Co.

 In 1896 J and P Coats, another cotton thread firm established in Paisley, acquired controlling interests in the firms of Clark and Co, Jonas Brook and Brothers and James Chadwick and Brother, and today the firm is represented by the multi-national conglomerate Coats Group.

 Flush with money from the sale of his shareholding to J and P Coats, Kenneth Clark bought Sudbourne for the shooting, "which had replaced yachting as his chief occupation; he was an excellent shot and he was determined that his guests should have the opportunity of shooting more pheasants than anywhere else in Suffolk".

 His son Kenneth Clark, 1st Baron Clark (1903-1983), the art historian, was brought up at Sudbourne Hall until May 1918, when the estate was sold.
 Lord Clark discusses Sudbourne, somewhat dismissively, in his autobiography "Another Part Of The Wood" (1974):

+It was one of Wyatt's typical East Anglian jobs, a large, square, brick box, with a frigid, neo-classical interior ...
+My parents wished to make it more comfortable and were advised to employ an architect named Fryer.
+When they returned they were surprised to find the main hall, galleries and staircase transformed into a pseudo-Jacobean style.
+Richly carved walnut covered every inch of the walls.
+There were pheasants, partridges, woodcocks, squirrels and spaniels, all in high relief.
+It was in very bad taste, but may well have been warmer and friendlier than Wyatt's neo-classicism.

 Wood's library of books came with the house, and his bookplates were pasted over with the Clark bookplates.